Event Ryosuke Kiyasu, Brisbane Conduction Orchestra, and Girls on Drugs

 • Registration:

-Ryosuke Kiyasu: Extreme, dynamic, avant-garde.
-A pioneering snare-drum soloist from Japan, Kiyasu has been redefining percussion since 2003.
-With two hundred-plus releases spanning solo work and band discographies, Kiyasu continues to tour globally, delivering a singular, banging blend that has made the snare drum a headline instrument.
+A pioneering snare-drum soloist from Japan, Ryosuke Kiyasu has been redefining percussion since 2003.
+With over 200 releases spanning solo and band work, he continues to tour globally, delivering a singular, banging blend that has made the snare drum a headline instrument.
 Expect thunderous blows and neighbourhood noise complaints.

-Girls on Drugs: Ever-evolving and unrolling, this collaborative project between Meanjin experimentalists Yvette Ofa Agapow and Oscar Keating follows a cyclic process of musical fellowship.
-Working together and counteracting against.
-This duo will seesaw, finding harmony amidst instrumental breaking points.
+Ever-evolving, Girls on Drugs—Meanjin/Brisbane experimentalists Yvette Ofa Agapow and Oscar Keating—follows a cyclic process of musical fellowship.
+Working together and counteracting, the duo will seesaw, finding harmony amidst instrumental breaking points.

 Ryosuke Kiyasu.